louweal/heather/README.md

 ## Deploying contracts

 The Solidity contracts are compiled to using `solcjs` (this is not a project dependency, you need to install it manually).
-After installation, go to the contracts directory and run:
+After installation, go to the `utils/contracts` directory and run:

 ```
-cd utils/contracts
 solcjs --bin ContractFileName.sol
 ```

-Next, deploy the bytecode on Hedera.
-Make sure you change the Contract filename on line 21 in the script.
+Next, deploy the bytecode on Hedera from the root directory of the project.
+Make sure you change the Contract filename on line 21 in the script to the file you wish to deploy.

 ```
-cd ../..
 node utils/deployContract.js
 ```